-Chinese Dogwood Cornus kousa
+Satomi Chinese Dogwood Cornus kousa 'Satomi'

-Height: 25 feet

-Spread: 25 feet
+Height: 25 feet Spread: 25 feet

-Sunlight: 0
+Sunlight: O D

 Hardiness Zone: 4b

 Other Names: Kousa Dogwood

 Description:

-A truly beautiful specimen tree for the home landscape, with large, showy white flowers in spring and a strongly horizontal habit of growth; very particular as to siting, requires rich, well-drained acidic soil and adequate precipitation
+A truly beautiful specimen tree for the home landscape, with large, showy deep pink flowers in spring and a strongly horizontal habit of growth; very particular as to siting, requires rich, well-drained acidic soil and adequate precipitation Ornamental Features Satomi Chinese Dogwood features showy clusters of pink flowers with pink bracts held atop the branches in late spring.

-Ornamental Features

-Chinese Dogwood features showy clusters of white flowers with white bracts held atop the branches in late spring.
 It features an abundance of magnificent pink berries from early to mid fall.
 It has bluish-green deciduous foliage.
 The pointy leaves turn an outstanding brick red in the fall.
 The peeling gray bark adds an interesting dimension to the landscape.

-Landscape Attributes

-Chinese Dogwood is a multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
+Landscape Attributes Satomi Chinese Dogwood is a multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.